 Explain that to them…they just don’t realize it.
 If they are adamant that they still want to move forward with it, then use your best judgement.
 If you feel uncomfortable, then say you’re sorry, but you won’t be able to do that cake in buttercream for them.

-It’s either deal with a little discomfort now by telling them no, or deal with a lot of discomfort later by stressing out while making it because you know what’s going to happen and then having to deal with an unhappy client in the end anyway.
+It’s either deal with a little discomfort now by telling them no, or deal with a lot of discomfort later by stressing out while making it because you know what’s going to happen…then you’ll have to deal with an unhappy client in the end anyway.

 When I was selling cakes, I had a rule that if I made fondant cakes, I would use only ganache under the fondant.
-I used buttercream as the filling, but the outside was covered in ganache instead of buttercream.
+I used buttercream as the filling, but the outside was covered in ganache instead of buttercream, then the fondant went over the ganache.

 I just got a smoother finish on my fondant if I used ganache and it was much more stable for me.
-I explained that to each client and no one had an issue with it.
+I explained that to each client and gave them a choice of white chocolate or semi-sweet.
+No one had an issue with it and once I explained why, they all understood.
 Just be upfront with things like that.

 I heard on a podcast one time that humans are the only animals who second guess their own intuition.
 A bunny hopping along a path that sees a wolf doesn’t say, “Yikes that’s a wolf and it’s going to eat me, oh wait maybe I’m just being negative and it’s just a friendly wolf.”
 Nope it hops on out of there.
 It KNOWS something isn’t right.